Saturday, November 2, 2024

 Daniel believed Rodney was the one stealing the tools, but it seemed more likely that Daniel was the one taking the tools.
 He didn’t deny killing Rodney Nordby, he just wanted to explain why he did and expected them to see it was reasonable.

-In the dark of night, Daniel saw his old cell mate on his back porch.
-Rodney had parked his motorcycle in the carport and walked around to the back door.
-Daniel opened the door, raised the crossbow, and shot the unsuspecting biker in the center of his chest.
-The crossbow belonged to Daniel's father, but he took it as his own because it wasn’t illegal for a convicted felon to have one.
+In the dark of night, Rodney parked his motorcycle in the Daniel's carport and walked around to the back door.
+When Daniel came to the door, he looked at Rodney, raised a crossbow, and shot the unsuspecting biker in the center of his chest.
+The crossbow belonged to Daniel's father, but he took it as his own.
+In Louisiana, it is illegal for a felon to have a firearm but not a crossbow.

 A bolt from a crossbow can penetrate a bullet proof vest, and a bolt equipped with a broad head which is essentially a four-sided razor blade can drop a grizzly bear at close range.
 Rodney was no grizzly.
 The projectile entered his chest and went out his back.
 He stumbled into the house through the kitchen near the living room and collapsed on the floor as blood filled his lungs and drained from his body.
 He was drowning in his own blood.
-With only seconds left to live, he wondered what happened.
-What did his friend do?
-A pressure bandage to his chest, and a call to 911 may have saved him, but Daniel didn’t care.
+With only seconds left to live, Rodney must have wondered what happened.
+Why did his friend shoot him?
+A pressure bandage to his chest, and a call to 911 may have saved him, but Daniel did neither.

-Momentum carried Nordby into the house as if he was desperately seeking safety and security inside the warm home, but he was offered nothing of comfort.
-He fell to the ground in shock and slowly bled out on the living room floor.
-Haire scrambled to conceal his deed from his slumbering family.
+Rodney Nordby's momentum carried him into the house as if he was desperately seeking safety and security inside the warm home, but he was offered nothing of comfort.
+He fell to the ground in shock and slowly bled to death on the living room floor while Haire scrambled to conceal his deed from his slumbering family.
 Both father and sister were awakened by the commotion, but he assured them everything was alright.
-With them assuaged, he pressed the dead man into the fetal position, wrapped him a bundle of bed coverings he stripped from his bed, and threw his friend into the garbage can.
-All that was left was to mop up the warm blood of the man he just murdered, but he couldn’t hide the blood trail.
-The detectives at the scene saw it clearly with a flashlight, and when CSI showed up and sprayed luminal, the single family dwelling looked like a slaughter house.
+With them assuaged, he pressed the dead man into the fetal position, wrapped him a bundle of bed coverings he stripped from his bed, and heaved his friend into the garbage can.
+All that was left was to mop up the warm blood of the man he just murdered, but despite his efforts, he could not hide the blood trail.
+The detectives at the scene saw it clearly with a flashlight, and when CSI showed up and sprayed luminal, the single-family dwelling looked like a slaughterhouse.

 Daniel told his story without guilt as if those listening had his same sociopathic outlook.
 Of course drugs were a factor, but they only highlighted the evil in his heart.

 Daniel and his buddy Dillon, thinking no one would notice the dead man’s motorcycle missing, decided to capitalize on it by selling it to a friend who shared their aimless lifestyle of unemployment, drugs, and living off parents.
 Their mechanically inclined friend put a new coil on the motorcycle and painted it blue.
-On Friday night at 1 am, twenty four hours after the murder, Dillon and Daniel went to the mechanic’s house and walked into his bedroom like soldiers ready for war.
-Dillon carried a .22 rifle, and Daniel toted a cocked and loaded crossbow which had already killed one man.
+On Friday night at 1 am, twenty-four hours after the murder, Dillon and Daniel went to the mechanic’s house and walked into his bedroom like soldiers ready for war, Dillon carrying a .22 rifle, and Daniel with a cocked and loaded crossbow...a crossbow which he already used to kill one man.
 The mechanic somehow lived to tell the story two days later.
-Why he did not call the police immediately after his encounter is a testimony to the mind altering effects of drugs.
+Why he did not call the police immediately after his encounter is a testimony to the mind-altering effects of drugs.

-I watched the interview from the media room and thanked God for answering prayer.
-It was our first homicide of 2020, but ironically, it wasn’t ours at all.
-The murder occurred inside the city limits and Nordby’s body was dumped in the parish.
+I watched the interview from the media room next door and thanked God for answering my prayer.
+It was the Sheriff's Office first homicide of 2020, but ironically, it wasn’t ours at all.
+The murder occurred inside the Shreveport city limits, and Nordby’s body was dumped in the parish.

 Theologian Louis Berkhof said, “The crime of murder owes its enormity to the fact that it is an attack on the image of God.”
 (Systematic Theology, p.
 204) Because of that enormity, we intrinsically know murder is wrong, and those who commit it know it is wrong as well.
 That is why they try to hide what they’ve done.

-A month before the murder, Jim Fortson, a local attorney and Reserve Deputy, asked me to teach an adult Sunday School class at First Methodist Church in downtown Shreveport.
-I’m not sure why he asked a Baptist to teach his group, but I was honored to have the opportunity.
+A month before the murder, Jim Fortson, a local attorney and Reserve Deputy, asked me to teach an adult Sunday School class at First Methodist Church in downtown Shreveport on March 1st.

-After a 13 hour investigation, I finished at the office.
-It was 7:30, and I was scheduled to be at First Methodist in two hours.
-I drove to the church, slept in my car until 9:15, changed clothes, and went inside.
+It was 7:30 and I was at the end of a 13-hour homicide investigation.
+In two hours, I was scheduled to be at First Methodist Church.
+I drove to the church, slept in the car until 9:15, changed clothes, and went inside.
 The class was filled with close to a hundred people, and I did what Baptists do, I spoke on the penal, substitutionary atonement of Christ from 2 Corinthians 5:21, “For God made Jesus who knew no sin to be sin for us that we might become the righteousness of God through him.”
-The men and women at FMC were kind and welcoming.
-I spoke to an old friend, Shreveport attorney Steve Glassell, before I left.
+The people at the church were very thoughtful.
+When I finished speaking, Shreveport attorney Steve Glassell thanked me for being there.

-I saw Steve Glassell two years later in May 2022 at Daniel Haire’s second-degree murder trial.
+Two years later in May 2022, I saw Steve Glassell again at Daniel Haire’s second-degree murder trial.
 Steve was Daniel’s defense attorney.
-When I was on the stand answering his questions, I made eye contact with the jurors.
+While I was on the stand answering his questions, I made eye contact with the jurors.
 Some were enthralled.
 Others seemed disinterested.
-When the trial was over, they decided Daniel was not guilty of second degree murder, but they found him guilty of manslaughter.
+When the trial was over, they decided Daniel was not guilty of second-degree murder.
+Instead, they found him guilty of manslaughter.
 Due to Daniel being a habitual offender, he was sentenced to 70 years.

 Some cases are broken with evidence, others with confessions and information.
 This case was broken by the diligence of a dispatcher who noticed a piece important information and passed it on…